 - Rocket Matter - Rocket Matter is a good fit for firms that use certain third-party integrations like Dropbox and Skype.

-Email.
+Email Client.
 While Outlook or Gmail integrations are common, this check is reserved for law practice management software that includes a full email client, no third-party necessary.

 Calendar.
 As with email, this feature means a full calendar client, not just an integration with Outlook or Google Calendar.